 “You know, George… I have always known that my real place was with horses.
-Unfortunately, in the past ten years I couldn’t have possibly afforded to dedicate much time to them.
+Unfortunately, in the past ten years, I couldn’t have possibly afforded to dedicate much time to them.
 I had a responsible job that took away most of my time.
-The idea of keeping my horses locked up all day has kept me from getting any all these years… but I am telling you, if you will help me out now, you could be standing at the beginning of my career.
+The idea of keeping my horses locked up all day has kept me from getting one all these years… but I am telling you, if you will help me out now, you could be standing at the beginning of my career.
 And I would never forget that,” explained Kate.

 “That is really nice of you to think this way, Kate.
 Also I hate to see the poor creatures locked inside the stables for days,” said George.
-“I think I will lend you one of my horses then, because I have never met a person as convinced about himself as you are.”
+“I think I will lend you one of my horses then because I have never met a person as convinced about himself as you are.”

-“I even think, that you could win the race, Kate.
+“I even think that you could win the race, Kate.
 But only if you trained hard every day before the big day comes.
 I believe you have it inside of you, but since you haven’t been training for some time, you need to get back in form.
 Do you understand?” he continued.

 “Are you for real?
 Like, REALLY for real?”
 Kate asked him in amazement.

 “Yes, I am!”